 My YouTube video link for viewing or embedding, just click here.

-Ingredients (12 large sandwiches or more, depending on size of pork butt.)
+Ingredients (12 large sandwiches or more, depending on the size of pork butt.)

 - 1 onion - optional.